dipamgoswami/FedCOF/Init_FT_LP/README.md

 This repository contains the source code for FedCOF.
 Our implementation modifies the FedNCM code which uses the [FL Sim](https://github.com/facebookresearch/FLSim) source code.

+### Environment
+Setup a conda environment with the specified requirements

+`pip install -r requirements.txt
+`

 ### How to Set up a Run:
 FL Sim sets up run configurations using `config.py`, additionally we have implemented the option to configure run settings using the command line.
 To see `config.py` <=> command line equivalences, see method `set_cfg_from_cl()` in `utils.py`.